standstaff/docs2/_u-overview/syntax.md

 ### Multiword Function Words

 The word forms that make up a fixed multiword expression are connected using the special dependency relation [u-dep/fixed]().
 By convention, the first word is always taken as the head, so when the multiword expression is a functional element, the initial word form will then superficially look like a function word with dependents.
+The [ExtPos]() feature on the first word specifies the holistic UPOS category of the expression.

 <div id="fixed1" class="sd-parse">
-They saw each/DET other/ADJ
+They saw each/DET[ExtPos=PRON] other/ADJ
 fixed(each, other)
 obj(saw, each)
 </div>